Public Transportation Accidents

-Experienced Oklahoma City Injury Attorneys Assisting Victims of Public Transportation Accidents
+Oklahoma City Injury Attorneys Assisting Victims of Public Transportation Accident

 Strong representation when planes, buses, and common carriers cause injuries and death

 Most transit riders make the mistake of thinking that using public transportation or private mass transportation is safer than driving in their car.
-What could be more comfortable and less dangerous than letting someone else do the driving or flying for you?
-Public agencies and common carriers are supposed to be experienced and are supposed to inspect their vehicles.?
-Too often, the answer to these questions is no. Aviation companies, Amtrak, the Heartland Flyer, Embark, taxi-services, and other federal and Oklahoma City operations are just as likely to have unsafe vehicles, careless drivers, and dangerous tracks and roads as other vehicle owners.
+What could be more comfortable and less dangerous than letting someone else do the driving for you?
+Public agencies and common carriers are supposed to be experienced and are supposed to inspect their vehicles.
+Too often, though, aviation companies, taxi services, buses, and other common carriers are just as likely to have unsafe vehicles, careless drivers, and dangerous tracks and roads as other vehicle owners.
 When mass transit accidents happen, numerous victims can be killed or injured in just one accident.

-The mass transit accident lawyers at Cunningham & Mears understand who is responsible for your injuries and for deaths when a plane nosedives, a train crashes, a bus overturns, or a light-trolley collides.
-Our respected lawyers have successfully represented victims and families of all types of vehicle accidents.
-We hold government agencies, private owners, and drivers accountable when they fail to put the safety of their passengers first.
-Our lawyers understand the unique standards that mass transit operators owe the public and we fight to protect riders when negligence or reckless behavior causes harm.
+The Oklahoma City mass transit accident lawyers at Cunningham & Mears are skilled at showing who is responsible for your injuries and for deaths when a plane nosedives, a train crashes, a bus overturns, or a light-trolley collides.
+Our seasoned trial lawyers hold government agencies, private owners, and drivers accountable when they fail to put the safety of their passengers first.
+Our lawyers understand the unique standards that mass transit operators owe the public, and we fight to protect riders when negligence or reckless behavior causes harm.
+We fight for all the compensation you deserve for your injuries or the death of a loved one.

 Mass transportation accidents are often deadlier and more catastrophic than other types of accidents.
 This is because the vehicles are bigger, faster, wider, and heavier than typical four-wheel vehicles.
 They are tougher to control.
-Planes that fall from the sky, trains that derail, boats that flip over, and buses that slide off bridges are all extremely dangerous to passengers and anyone nearby.
+Planes that fall from the sky, helicopters that collide, trains that crash or derail, boats that flip over, and buses that slide off bridges are all extremely dangerous to passengers and anyone nearby.

-Some of the types of mass transportation accidents our lawyers are ready to handle are:
+Some of the types of mass transportation accidents our lawyers are ready to handle involve:

 • Sudden stops